-Plagiarism occurs when an author, either deliberately or without the exercise of reasonable judgment, passes off the writing of another as his or her own.
-Plagiarism includes using key words, rewording a sentence or paragraph, or using another author's ideas, without providing a citation to the original source.
+Plagiarism occurs when an author, either deliberately or without the exercise of reasonable judgment, passes off the writing or ideas of another as their own.
+Directly copying a sentence or paragraph without putting this material in quotation marks is also plagiarism, whether or not a citation is provided.
 To avoid plagiarizing another's work, accurately reference all direct quotations (which should be enclosed in quotation marks) and paraphrases, ideas or information derived from another source, and all concepts that are not common knowledge.
-It is also plagiarism to use extensive paraphrasing from only one or two sources, even if notes are used; the majority of words and ideas in an essay should be your own.
+It is also plagiarism to use extensive paraphrasing from only one or two sources, even if citations are used; the majority of words and ideas in an essay should be your own.
 Plagiarism also occurs when an author submits work that is borrowed, purchased, ghostwritten, submitted for credit in another course, or has been extensively edited by a third party.
-Because plagiarism is a serious form of academic dishonesty and can result in formal sanctions, students must be extremely careful to avoid committing this offence.
-When in doubt, you should contact your instructor.